Why Volatility of Fiat Currency + Financial Crisis will Give Rise to Bitcoin + Crypto

 First thoughts, in terms of markets and nations in general; expanding debt, raises spending, which raises incomes, until the debt payments suffocate new spending, causing the economic machine to reverse itself.
 As asset prices decrease, people have less collateral to put-up, the banks stop lending, and asset prices fall dramatically.
 This is what happened in the 2008 crash.

-While Turkey might not be a big enough lever to repeat this cycle, one thing that I note is the more that currencies like the lira fluctuate, or drop off the face of the earth like in Venezuela or Zimbabwe (where if you held notes of any type their current value is as toilet paper,) the more people will be attracted to cryptocurrencies, specifically Bitcoin which is still, at this moment, king of the crypto world.
+While Turkey might not be a big enough of a lever to repeat this cycle, one thing that I note is the more that currencies like the lira fluctuate, or drop off the face of the earth like in Venezuela or Zimbabwe (where if you held notes of any type their current value is as toilet paper,) the more people will be attracted to cryptocurrencies, specifically Bitcoin which is still, at this moment, king of the crypto world.
 The fact that it has a fixed supply means that that corrupt governments can't devalue your savings by printing more and more of it.

 The more we go through gyrations such as what we currently have with the Turkish lira, the more human beings might look for stability and be driven into the arms of bitcoin/other crypto currencies.